-Do you want to get over a break up quickly?
-I bet you do because going through a break up is hard shit.
+Do you want to get over a break-up quickly?
+I bet you do because going through a break-up is hard.

-I strongly belive in the power of our brains to control our emotions.
+I strongly believe in the power of our brains to control our emotions.

 Our brains and our hearts are a constant battle, working together sometimes and polar opposites other times.